Shutting an agency managing sprawl might have put more people in Hurricane Ian's way

 Managing Growth Was Once Bipartisan

 Under one of the new restrictive laws, both were designated areas of critical concern.
-For the Keys, an 180-mile long chain of islands, that included a cap on building to ensure safe hurricane evacuations along a single highway that connected the islands.
+For the Keys, a 180-mile-long chain of islands, that included a cap on building to ensure safe hurricane evacuations along a single highway that connected the islands.

 Charlotte Harbor, where Ian made landfall, was also targeted for the designation, DeGrove wrote in 1988.
 But before it could be put in place, the Florida Supreme Court overturned the law saying it violated the state constitution for delegating legislative power.
 Rather than fight the case, the state pivoted to voluntary measures.